particle-iot/docs/src/content/tutorials/learn-more/weather.md

 {{> weather-api-one-call height="400"}}

 ### Paring down the output

 Even excluding some of the fields, you'll probably notice that the output is large.
 Including only the current and daily information, the output can exceed 4 kilobytes.
 If you are sending it to a Particle device, that can require 9 data operations.

 Including all fields, the output may exceed 38,617 bytes or 76 data operations if all of the data was sent your device!
 This is not only inefficient, but also prone to losing data and having a corrupted response.

 In most cases, you'll only care about a small subset of the fields, and you can send only those fields to your device.
 This feature is built into the Webhooks support in the Particle cloud and is known as mustache templates.
-The template are a little difficult to create by hand, so this tool can be used to automate the process:
+The template are a little difficult to create by hand, so this tool can be used to automate the process.

+- Click the checkbox for each field that you want to send to your device.
+- For time-series fields (minutely, hourly, daily), specify how many entries to include and what fields to include.

 {{> weather-field-selector }}